-2. Click the Filter icon above the navigation pane, and select Procedures, Synonyms, or Advanced, as shown in the following image.
+- 1. Go to the Applications page. - 2.
+Click Filter, and select Procedures, Synonyms, or Advanced. - a.

-- a.
 If you choose Procedures, you can display all procedures or only scheduled ones. - b.
 If you choose Synonyms, you can display all synonyms or only cluster or business views. - c.
 If you choose Advanced, The Filter Applications Tree page opens.